hacksu/HTML-CSS/README.md

 alert("hello " + myName);
 ```

-That's pretty predictable, so instead of setting the name directly, let's use another function called "prompt":
+That's pretty predictable, so instead of setting the name directly, let's use another function called "prompt".
+Update your JavaScript to:

 ```js
 const myName = prompt("what is ur name?");
 alert("hello " + myName);
 ```

 And finally, let's explore the true power of JavaScript, the reason that everyone uses it: it can modify the contents of a page.
-This is a little bit tricky because JavaScript can modify HTML, but it only does so after the HTML is loaded normally from code; by the time the JavaScript runs, the HTML has already been used to create the page, and changes to the page won't affect the original HTML.
-So, in other words, we aren't going to modify the code with JavaScript; just the page that it created; so don't look over at the HTML in the editor to see your changes.
-But:
+This is a little bit tricky because JavaScript can modify HTML, but it only does so after the HTML is loaded normally from code; by the time the JavaScript runs, the HTML has already been used to create the page, and changes to the page won't affect the original HTML code.
+So, in other words, we aren't going to modify the HTML code with JavaScript; just the page that it created; so don't look at your HTML code to see the changes - look at the browser!
+Try this:

 ```js
 const myName = prompt("what is ur name?");